Video Monetization

 Brightcove is a back-end streaming solution that lets enterprise-level businesses create, share, and monetize branded content.
 If you need in-depth analytics, global live streaming, content security, and extensive video marketing tools that you won’t find elsewhere, this might be a good option for your business.

-• Interactive video: Brightcove has native support for creating interactive video (you can see an example below), which can be a big differentiator for selling videos online.
+• Interactive video: Brightcove has native support for creating interactive video, which can be a big differentiator for selling videos online.

 • Industry-leading analytics: If you sell videos with Brightcove, you’ll get insights on your content, audience, engagement, ads, and more.